bizzclaw/gplacer/readme.md

 By default this is prop_static.

 # Legal #
-Copyright (c) 2017 Joseph Tomlinson All Rights Reserved.
+Copyright (c) 2017 Joseph Tomlinson.
+You are free to modify=and redistribute this work for non-profit use only, granted proper credit is given.